 Divorce is not only an emotional experience, but it is also a complex legal process that involves a substantial amount of paperwork.
 One of the best ways to ensure it goes as smoothly and efficiently as possible is to collect all the necessary documents you will need to move forward, particularly those pertaining to your finances.
-Collecting these ahead of your initial consultation with your divorce attorney will help speed things along.
+Collecting these ahead of your initial consultation with your attorney will help speed things along.

 No two divorces are alike and, therefore, not everyone will have to collect the same documents in preparation for their divorce.
 However, we prepared a list documents that are commonly necessary in most cases.

 Here is a list of documents you may need for your divorce in Illinois:

 - State, local, and federal income taxes for the past five years

 - Proof of your income and your spouse’s income